Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Types of Piles: Signs And Symptoms

-Piles is of different types according to their location and whether they bleed or not.
+Piles are of different types according to their location and whether they bleed or not.
 External piles, internal piles, protruding/prolapsed piles, and blind piles are the most common types.
 The symptoms of piles depend on the type of piles.

-1. External piles is visible on the surface of the skin around the anus and can be seen or felt from the outside.
+1External piles are visible on the surface of the skin around the anus and can be seen or felt from the outside.
 The main symptoms of external piles include painful swelling and hard lumps around the anus.
 These hemorrhoids irritate, sometimes itching or bleeding.

 3. Protruding or prolapsed piles is a condition when hemorrhoids get pushed out towards the anus when force is applied to pass stools.
 They look like pink, moist pads of skin.
 Prolapsed or protruding hemorrhoids tend to hurt since the anus area is dense with pain-sensitive nerves.
 The typical symptoms of hemorrhoids are mucus discharge, itching and pain.